SOLAS Regulation III/17-1: Recovery of Persons from the Water

 • Crew numbers available for recovery

-• Sea conditions
+• Sea and weather conditions

-• Risk of injury during lifting
+• The risk of injury during lifting operations

 Ship-Specific Recovery Planning and Risk Assessment